 The exhibition complex at Sokolniki was preserved and survived through the 1990s, hard times for the economy of the country.
 In March 1990, a new company was created: Sokolniki Culture and Exhibition Centre.
 The watershed year in the destiny of the exhibition company was 2003 when a multifunctional exhibition holding MVK was founded changing the configuration of the exhibition market of the country.

-Today Sokolniki Exhibition and Convention Centre is an international centre for business and leisure.
+Today Sokolniki Museum and Educational Centre is an international centre for business and leisure.
 The complex’s infrastructure meets the highest international standards.
 At different times Sokolniki hosted the largest international exhibitions and conferences which left their mark on the exhibition history of the venue.
-Annually Sokolniki Exhibition and Convention Centre launches new projects and holds the events well-known and loved by Muscovites, such as the International Exhibition of Calligraphy, Festival of Pregnant Women WANEXPO, NAMM Musikmesse Russia, Equiros, Craft Formula, and many others.
+Annually Sokolniki Museum and Educational Centre launches new projects and holds the events well-known and loved by Muscovites, such as the International Exhibition of Calligraphy, Festival of Pregnant Women WANEXPO, NAMM Musikmesse Russia, Equiros, Craft Formula, and many others.

-Annually Sokolniki Exhibition and Convention Centre held more than 200 different themed events, including conferences, exhibitions, festivals, and various forums.
-At present, Sokolniki Exhibition and Convention Centre has the leading positions among the exhibition grounds in Russia in regard to the number of the arranged events and the ratio of the used exhibition area.
+Annually Sokolniki Museum and Educational Centre held more than 200 different themed events, including conferences, exhibitions, festivals, and various forums.
+At present, Sokolniki Museum and Educational Centre has the leading positions among the exhibition grounds in Russia in regard to the number of the arranged events and the ratio of the used exhibition area.